ahme-dev/oswald/README.md

 ### Features

 - Add, edit, and remove products with categories
-- [TODO] Filter through products using names, about, prices and categories.
+- Filter through products using names, about, prices and categories.
 - Add wanted products to checkout, change quantity and get price total.
 - [TODO] Multiple checkouts for multitasking.
 - Create transactions for products.